-Polycystic kidney disease (PKD) is a genetic disorder that causes cysts to grow in the kidneys, where they can disrupt functioning.
+Polycystic kidney disease (PKD) is a genetic disorder that causes cysts to grow in the kidneys.
 Health complications include high blood pressure and kidney failure.
 Most people with PKD will eventually need dialysis or a kidney transplant.
 PKD affects about 500,000 people in the U.S.

 Advertisement